Wimmera Football League

 The Wimmera Football League is a major Australian rules country league based in Western Victoria, with clubs located in towns in the Wimmera region: the regional centres along the Western Highway from Ararat to Nhill as well as Minyip-Murtoa and Warracknabeal.

 History

+Australian Rules Football appears to of commenced in the Wimmera region in the early 1870s and a combined Wimmera team played a match against Carlton on the East Melbourne Cricket Ground in front of a couple of thousand people in June 1879.

 A Wimmera Football Association was first formed in 1902, with teams from Ararat, Horsham and Stawell as the founding clubs.

+When Ararat won the 1912 premiership, the winning team was presented with 20 combination sets of a jam spoon, bread fork and a butter knife.

+Collingwood (11.10 - 76) defeated Wimmera DFA (8.13 - 61) at Stawell in August 1913.

+The 1915 season commenced, but was abandoned in July due to player shortages from enlistments into the Australian Armed Forces.

-In 1921 the Wimmera District Football League was formed.
-The seven original clubs were Ararat, Horsham, Minyip, Murtoa, Rupanyup, Stawell and Warracknabael.
+In 1920 the Wimmera District Football League was reformed and played for the May Cup.
+The four clubs involved in 1920 were Ararat, Horsham, Murtoa, Stawell.
 Dimboola joined in 1923 and Nhill in 1925; Ararat spent six years in the Ballarat Football League from 1924 to 1929.

+Many Wimmera FL club's actively sought the services of VFL players in the 1920s, who were offered more money in country football than what they were earning from their VFL clubs, such as Roy Cazaly who was captain-coach of Minyip in 1925.

+In 1926, the Victorian Football League played the Wimmera Football League at Horsham, with the VFL side defeating Wimmera by three points in heavy conditions.

+The Wimmera FL defeated the Gippsland FL in 1928 at the Melbourne Cricket Ground, led by captain-coach, Artie Wood.

+In August 1929, Perth defeated the Wimmera FL in a match at Stawell.

+In 1930, the Wimmera FL defeated Essendon in heavy conditions at Ararat with many former VFL players representing the Wimmera FL in the 1930s.

+In June 1930, the Wimmera FL (19.17 - 131) defeated the Western District FA (19.10 - 124) at Hamilton, with Dimboola's Jimmy Lawson kicking ten goals.

 In 1932, during the height of the Great Depression, the small town clubs were suffering from financial pressures, and tried to get the league to change the way the gate taking were distributed to the clubs.
 The larger town clubs, knowing that they would be disadvantaged, blocked the motion.
 Subsequently, Nhill and Dimboola both went into recess while Minyip and Murtoa replaced their junior sides in the Dunmunkle FL.

+In 1931, Stawell's Horrie Hunt kicked 105 goals for the season.